 - 1. Students must maintain a file containing copies of their speeches for each of these lessons (electronic or paper files). - 2.
-The file folder should contain the following documentary information: - a.
+The file folder should contain the following documentary information: - 3.
 The student must log each speech using the official Year-Round Speech Log Sheet located in the Entry Forms and Log Sheets section of this rulebook.
-The log must include: - Date of presentation - Title of speech - Place/Type of presentation (Church, Bible class, devotional, VBS, etc.) - b.
-The evaluation sheets: 6 minimum for each level (see requirements below).
+The log must include: - 4.
+Date of presentation - 5.
+Title of speech - 6.
+Place/Type of presentation (Church, Bible class, devotional, VBS, etc.) - 7.
+The evaluation sheets: 6 minimum for each level (see requirements below)